Kralja Tomislava 7

 • Visit Lokrum Island just outside the city

-• Take a sunset cable car ride to Mount Srđ
+• Take a cable car ride or taxi to Mount Srđ for panoramic views

-• Try unique activities such as kayaking, Game of Thrones tours, or escape room adventures
+• Try unique activities such as kayaking, Game of Thrones tours, or Puzzle Punks escape room

 A lot of people combine these highlights with local neighborhoods, island trips, and indoor activities, especially during hot summer afternoons or occasional rainy days.